 - Determine how much wax you're going to melt.
 Let's use 1 lb.
 (16 oz.) as an example.
 If you're going to add 6% fragrance oil, multiply 16 x 6% (or.06).
 You will get .96 which you can round up to 1 ounce.

-- Place a small dixie cup on the scale and "tare" it so that the weight of the cup is removed.
+- Place a small dixie cup or glass on the scale and "tare" it so that the weight of the cup is removed.
 You should see 0.

 - Pour 1 ounce of fragrance oil into the cup.
-Fragrance oil can react to some containers, so don't let the fragrance sit in the paper cup for more than a few seconds.
+Fragrance oil can react to some containers, so don't let the fragrance sit in the paper cup for more than a few seconds and be sure not to use any plastic containers.

-- When the wax reaches the recommended temperature, remove it from heat and add the fragrance.
+- When the wax reaches the recommended temperature of 185*F, remove it from heat and add the fragrance.
 Stir gently and thoroughly.

 If you're making a large batch of wax, take the entire amount and multiply it by the percent of fragrance you're adding.
 For example: